nielsdoorn/nielsdoorn.github.io/index.md

 ## Current work

-Currently I am working on:
+Currently, I am working on:

 - A study in supporting software analysis with visual modelling to improve test case design.
 - Structured Development Procedure: a way to follow a rigorous procedure to design specifications and test cases for software.